-In addition to the issuance of long-term Severance Tax and Supplemental Severance Tax Bonds, on or prior to each December 31st and June 30th, the Board issues short-term Severance Tax and Supplemental Severance Tax Notes for the purpose of enabling the State to maximize the amount of Severance Tax Bonding Fund revenues available on an annual basis for funding authorized capital projects.
-The purpose of the Severance Tax Note Program is to make funds in the Severance Tax Bonding Fund that are not needed to fund long-term Severance Tax and Supplemental Severance Tax Bonds available for cash funding of capital projects.
+In addition to the issuance of long-term Severance Tax and Supplemental Severance Tax Bonds, on or prior to each December 31st and June 30th, the Board issues short-term Severance Tax and Supplemental Severance Tax Notes to enable the State to utilize additional Severance Tax Bonding Fund revenues available on an annual basis for funding authorized capital projects.
+The purpose of the Severance Tax Note Program is to make funds in the Severance Tax Bonding Fund that are not needed to fund long-term Severance Tax and Supplemental Severance Tax Bondis available for cash funding of capital projects.

-Severance Tax and Supplemental Severance Tax Notes are subject to the Statutory Issuance Tests described above.
-Accordingly, Severance Tax Notes can be issued in each fiscal year to the extent that total debt service on Severance Tax Bonds and Notes does not exceed 50 percent of the receipts into the Severance Tax Bonding Fund during the prior fiscal year, and Supplemental Severance Tax Notes can be issued in each fiscal year to the extent that total debt service on Severance Tax and Supplemental Severance Tax Bonds and Notes does not exceed 95 percent of the receipts into the Severance Tax Bonding Fund during the prior fiscal year.
+Severance Tax and Supplemental Severance Tax Notes are subject to the Statutory Issuance Tests.
+Severance Tax Notes can be issued in each fiscal year to the extent that total debt service on Severance Tax Bonds and Notes does not exceed 50 percent of the receipts into the Severance Tax Bonding Fund during the prior fiscal year, and Supplemental Severance Tax Notes can be issued in each fiscal year to the extent that total debt service on Severance Tax and Supplemental Severance Tax Bonding Fund during the prior fiscal year, and supplemental severance Tax Bonds and Notes does not exceed 95 percent of the receipts into the Severance Tax Bonding Fund during the prior fiscal year.